dcm4che/dcm4chee-arc-cs/docs/networking/config/uiFilterTemplate.rst

     (dcmuiFilterTemplateDescription)"
     "
+    .. _dcmuiFilterTemplateUsername:

+    :ref:`Username <dcmuiFilterTemplateUsername>`",string,"Username that can use this template

+    (dcmuiFilterTemplateUsername)"
+    "
+    .. _dcmuiFilterTemplateRole:

+    :ref:`Role <dcmuiFilterTemplateRole>`",string,"Username role that can use this template

+    (dcmuiFilterTemplateRole)"
+    "
     .. _dcmuiFilterTemplateFilters:

     :ref:`Filters(s) <dcmuiFilterTemplateFilters>`",string,"Default filters in this template, filter pare key=value (example LocalAET=DCM4CHEE).
-For date filter you can use the predefined keywords 'today' and 'yesterday' so the dynamic values of the filters can be generated.
+For date filter you can use the predefined keywords (today, yesterday, this_week, this_month, last_week, last_month, this_quarter, last_quarter, this_year, last_year) so the dynamic values of the filters can be generated.

     (dcmuiFilterTemplateFilters)"
     "